-Since 1 April 2013 the UK has introduced a 'patent box' regime which will reduce the effective rate of tax on income derived from patents registered in the UK or EEA.
+The UK has a 'patent box' regime which will reduce the effective rate of tax on income derived from patents registered in the UK or EEA.

 Capital allowances

 Capital allowances are deductible from trading profits as a replacement for the depreciation charged in the statutory accounts.
 The principal classes of asset eligible for allowances are: